irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     string components (source+level+descriptor) can be used to define DSI analogously for SolO datasets outside RPW.
-    NOTE: Must be uppercase by definition (at least when used as string constants by BICAS), though DSIs are represented in lowercase in the official dataset filenaming convention (except the "level").
-Uppercase DSI has been used for some old ground-test datasets.
+    NOTE: Must be uppercase by definition (at least when used as string constants by BICAS), though DSIs are represented in lowercase in the official dataset file naming convention (except the "level").
+Uppercase DSI has been used in file names for some old ground-test datasets.
     NOTE: DSIs exclude the "-cdag" suffix. "-cdag" is defined by ROC for RPW-internal datasets only.
     NOTE: Variable names which refer to the GA "Dataset_ID" (and historical